Environmental Conversations

 Admission to the Program

-Students apply to the Environmental Conversations program after they are admitted to the college.
-Each year about 40 first-year students are admitted to the program.
-EnCon is open to students of all interests and provides an appropriate foundation for any major at the college.
+Admission to ENCON is open to all incoming first year students regardless of prospective major in accordance with the registration process for the First Year Seminar.
+No separate application is needed.
+Each year about 40 first-year students are enrolled in the program.
+ENCON is open to students of all interests and provides an appropriate foundation for any major at the college.

 Coursework Overview